amycoffin/BRCAExchangeWinterInternship/README.md

 7. Using vim, write up this week's reflection in a new .md file using markdown format, and ensuring that the file is a .md.
 Reflect on using git and markdown.

-8. Submit a pull request to merge the changes from the branch into the repo's master branch.
+8. Push these changes.
+Submit a pull request to merge the changes from the draftZero branch into the repo's master branch.